May 10 – 19, 2024

 Myrtle Beach Bike Week®

 The Grand Strand is comprised of a sixty-mile stretch of beaches along the Atlantic Ocean.
 It ranges from Little River down to Georgetown, South Carolina and encompasses all the towns in between including Pawleys Island, Murrells Inlet, Surfside Beach, Garden City, North Myrtle Beach, and Myrtle Beach.
 It is said nearly 14 million visitors a year visit the Grand Strand Of SC.

-We have listed below the different cities or areas that make up the “Grand Strand” of SC.
+We have listed the different cities or areas that make up the “Grand Strand” of SC.
 Each area offers something different, so choose a destination that matches your inclinations.
-The two main roads in the “Grand Strand” is Business 17 and 17 bypass.
-Going North or going South, Hwy 31 in the past couple of years has became a very popular highway because it takes you totally around all the congestion in the city of mb.
-Enjoy your vacation, the attractions and beautiful beaches of “The Grand Strand
+The two main roads in the “Grand Strand” are Business-17 and 17-bypass.
+Going North or going South, Hwy has become an extremely popular highway because it takes you around all the congestion in the city of Myrtle Beach.
+Enjoy your vacation, the attractions, and beautiful beaches of “The Grand Strand.

 Little River – on the NC & SC line

 ** Remember in NC everyone is required to wear a helmet.

 The town of Little River is generally regarded as the northern limit of “The Grand Strand”.
 The town’s protected location on the mainland gave it status as a fishing village when Myrtle Beach was nothing but sand and bushes.
 George Washington stayed the night here in 1792 but rode right past what is now Myrtle Beach.
 Little River hosts a smaller portion of overnight Grand Strand visitors nowadays, but it still manages to attract attention with its good restaurants, sport fishing, fresh seafood, and golf.